 Visual impacts will be mitigated by placement of the water and salt treatment plants adjacent to geothermal plants, however there will be an increase in the number of industrial structures on the landscape.
 The area on the south shore of the Salton Sea is mostly agricultural and industrial with no private residences in the immediate area.
-Some of the construction may be near a Federal Wildlife Refuge, but no direct intrusion on that land is expected with the exception of delivery of distilled water by pipeline if the Wildlife Refuge projects request it.
+Some of the construction may be near a Federal Wildlife Refuge, but no direct intrusion on that land is expected.